xplenty/Hadoop-and-Swift-integration/swift-file-system/src/site/markdown/swift-filesystem.md

 The Swift Filesystem is *eventually consistent*: an operation on an object may not be immediately visible to that client, or other clients.
-This is a consequence of the goal of the filesystem: to span a set of machines, across multiple datacentres, in such a way that the data can still be available when many of them fail.
+This is a consequence of the goal of the filesystem: to span a set of machines, across multiple datacenters, in such a way that the data can still be available when many of them fail.
 (In contrast, the Hadoop HDFS filesystem is *immediately consistent*, but it does not span datacenters.)